tberg12/ocular/README.md

 * `-numDocs`: Number of documents to use.
 Ignore or use -1 to use all documents.
 Default: -1

-* `-initLmPath`: Path to the language model file.
+* `-lmPath`: Path to the language model file.
 Required.

 * `-initFontPath`: Path of the font initializer file.
 Required.

-* `-existingExtractionsPath`: If there are existing extractions (from a previous `-lineExtractionOutputPath`), where to find them.
+* `-existingExtractionsPath`: If there are existing extractions, where to find them.
 Ignore to perform new extractions.  *Not currently implemented*.
 Default: null

 * `-learnFont`: Whether to learn the font from the input documents and write the font to a file.